raiden-network/raiden/docs/token_swaps.rst

 =============

 An atomic swap is a way to exchange one token with another in a decentralized fashion.
-Raiden supports implementing 3rd-party token swaps functionality on top of the :ref:`Payments <rest_api>` endpoint.
+Raiden supports implementing 3rd-party token swaps functionality on top of the payments endpoint in :doc:`rest_api`.
-This document will show a walk through of how to build an atomic swap application on top of Raiden using the payment API and the `--resolver-endpoint` CLI flag.
+This document will show a walk through of how to build an atomic swap application on top of Raiden using the payment API and the ``--resolver-endpoint`` CLI flag.

 Here's how it could be done: